symfony/symfony-docs/configuration/micro_kernel_trait.rst

     ├─ composer.json
     └─ composer.lock

-As before you can use PHP built-in server:
+As before you can use the :doc:`Symfony Local Web Server
+</setup/symfony_server>`:

 .. code-block:: terminal

     cd web/
-    $ php -S localhost:8000
+    $ symfony server:start

 Then see webpage in browser: